leovo2708/ng2-dropdown-treeview/README.md

 Extract data from list of checked TreeviewItem and send it in parameter of event selectedChange.
 Some built-in TreeviewEventParser:
 * DefaultTreeviewEventParser: return values of checked items.
 * DownlineTreeviewEventParser: return list of checked items in orginal order with their ancestors.
 * OrderDownlineTreeviewEventParser: return list of checked items in checked order with their ancestors.
+Note that: value of a leaf must be different from value of other leaves.

 ## Contributing